-Advances in heart monitoring technology have resulted in mobile telemetry, which allows your physician to monitor your every heartbeat and provide real-time analysis.
+Advances in heart rate monitoring technology have resulted in mobile telemetry, which allows your cardiologist to monitor your every heartbeat and provide real-time analysis.
 The capability of automatic arrhythmia detection and instantaneous wireless transmission could be life saving.

 In addition to recording your heart’s patterns over a significant period of time, your doctor may also ask you to wear an event monitor that’s programmed to record the electrical impulses in your heart for a short period time, such as five minutes.
 You must interact with the small device by pushing a button to begin the recording.

 For example, you could push the button just before and just after your heart-related symptoms appear.
 So, if you pushed the button right before you fainted and then pushed it again after you came to, the heart rate monitor records your heart’s activity while you began to feel faint and then after you recovered consciousness.

 If the cause of your symptoms isn’t clear, or your cardiologist suspects you may have a serious asymptomatic arrhythmia, an implantable loop recorder can be life saving.
 This small device is the size of a pen cap and is inserted under the skin, and can monitor your heart rhythm continuously for up to three years.